muir/libschema/README.md

 This set of reverse migrations would always be small since it would just be enough to take you back to the current production release.

+## Patterns for applying migrations

+When using a migration tool like libschema there are several reasonable patterns one can follow to apply migrations to produciton code.

+### Down-Up deploys

+The simplist pattern is to deploy migrations synchronously when rolling out updates.
+If you take your service down to do deploys then your migrations do not have to be backwards compatible.
+This has the huge upside of allowing your schema to eveolve easily and avoid the build up to technical debt.
+For example, if you have a column whose name is sub-optimal, you can simply rename it.

+To minimimize downtime so that the downtime doesn't matter in practice, run expensive migrations asynchronously.
+Asychronous migrations are harder to define because they should be broken up into a whole bunch of smallish transactions.
+The `RepeatUntilNoOp()` decorator may be useful.

+### Green-Blue deploys

+When you decide to run without downtime, one consequences is that all migrations must be backewards compatible.

+From a coding point-of-view, the simplest way to do this is to split the migration into a separate code change.
+Any code that might be broken by the migration should be tested with the same code change.
+No other changes to code should be allowed in the same code change.
+Local and CI testing should apply the migration and validate that the the existing code isn't broken by the change in database schema.